310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Tetora %}
 Mm~ Thing is, Yumenosaki was like that too, so we <em>are</em> familiar with it.

-But Morisaw—<em>Taichou</em> doesn't like seeing people crush each other, so he wants to put an end to those conflicts.
+But Morisaw—<em>Taichou</em> doesn’t like seeing people crush each other, so he wants to put an end to those conflicts.

 He’s the current leader of Ryuseitai, so we’ve been basically running around with him and telling everyone to stop fighting.
 {% endbubble %}